Bob Weir and Ratdog Schedule

 Grateful Dead band, continues on with Ratdog criss-crossing the nation and may be headed to a venue near you.
 Bob Weir and

-Ratdog have a packed schedule that includes tour stops at the Tower Theatre Upper Darby in Upper Darby, Pennsylvania; Lincoln
+Ratdog have a packed schedule that includes tour stops at The Tabernacle Atlanta in Atlanta, GA, The Pavilion at Ravinia in

-town of Atherton.
+Atherton.
 Weir began playing guitar at the age of 13.
-He first went to Menlo Atherton High School but his mounting
+He first went to Menlo Atherton High School but his mounting problems

-problems with undiagnosed dyslexia and poor academic performance led his frustrated parents to send him to Fountain Valley
+with undiagnosed dyslexia and poor academic performance led his frustrated parents to send him to Fountain Valley High School,

-High School, a boarding school.
-Eventually he was kicked out of Fountain Valley and ended up spending time in Palo Alto, wandering
+a boarding school.
+Eventually he was kicked out of Fountain Valley and ended up spending time in Palo Alto, wandering onto

-onto the Bay Area folk-music scene.
+the Bay Area folk-music scene.
 Countless days were spent at a record store where Jerry Garcia offered guitar lessons.
+Weir

-Weir spent his evenings at the Tangent, where he was exposed to seeing some rock legends unravel, including Janis Joplin and
+spent his evenings at the Tangent, where he was exposed to seeing some rock legends unravel, including Janis Joplin and Jefferson

-him and Ron "Pigpen" McKernan to form a folk-rock band coined Mother McCree's Uptown Jug Champions.
-Weir assumed the role
+Ron "Pigpen" McKernan to form a folk-rock band coined Mother McCree's Uptown Jug Champions.
+Weir assumed the role as their

-as their rhythm guitarist.
-Eventually the band's name became the Grateful Dead, expanding to include bass guitarist Phil Lesh,
+rhythm guitarist.
+Eventually the band's name became the Grateful Dead, expanding to include bass guitarist Phil Lesh, and

 the Dead played nearly 100 shows annually, but that didn't prevent Weir from working on independent musical projects, including